 The amount of tax the charity can claim back cannot be more than the amount of tax that you paid in the tax year in which the donation is made.
-This includes Income Tax, Capital Gains Tax and tax from pensions, interest on savings, investments and rental income.
+This includes income tax, capital gains tax and tax from pensions, interest on savings, investments, and rental income.

 This only applies to certain charities.
-They must be based in the UK, the EU, Iceland or Norway.
-Andthey must be registered by HMRC.
+They must be based in the UK, the EU, Iceland, or Norway, and they must be registered by HMRC.

 If you have not yet submitted your Self-Assessment Tax Return for the previous tax year then you can choose whether to treat the donation as for this or the previous tax year so long as enough tax was paid in the previous year to cover the donation on top of all last year's donations.

-You should inform the HMRC of any Gift Aid donations if you receive age-related Personal Allowance, Married Couple's Allowance or tax credits as this can affect the amount you receive.
-When they work out how much Allowance or tax credit to award they will take the amount donated plus the basic rate tax from the total income and use that figure to determine the amount to give rather than just your income.
+You should inform the HMRC of any Gift Aid donations if you receive age-related Personal Allowance, Married Couple's Allowance, or tax credits, as this can affect the amount you receive.
+When they work out how much Allowance or tax credit to award, they will take the amount donated plus the basic rate tax from the total income and use that figure to determine the amount to give rather than just your income.

 With Gift Aid the charity can reclaim only at the basic rate of income tax.
-If you pay tax at a higher rate that the basic rate then you can claim back the difference on your Self-Assessment Tax Return.
+If you pay tax at a higher rate than the basic rate then you can claim back the difference on your Self-Assessment Tax Return.

 The difference in the higher rate compared to the basic rate of tax is claimed on the total value of the donation.
-E.g. if you pay 45% tax rate and donate £1000 to charity, the value of the donation due to the basic rate of tax (20%) is £1250 and you can claim back the difference (25%) of the total value: 0.25 x £1250 = £312.5.
+For example, if you pay 45% tax rate and donate £1000 to charity, the value of the donation due to the basic rate of tax (20%) is £1250 and you can claim back the difference (25%) of the total value: 0.25 x £1250 = £312.5.